-Where recommendations are made following audits, or an audit has identified any issues, these will be raised with management and suitable action plans to resolve issues will be agreed and actions tracked until completion.
+Where recommendations are made following audits, or an audit has identified any issues, these will be raised with management and suitable action plans to resolve issues will be agreed.
+Actions arising from medium and high issues are tracked until completion.
 Additionally, Internal Audit complete risk-based issues assurance for completed actions.
-Where any issues are identified which relate to AICL's regulatory status, permissions, or authority then the Head of Internal Audit shall immediately inform the Risk Director and shall agree the steps to be taken to resolve and where appropriate the issue will be referred to the supervisory authority.
+Where any issues are identified which relate to AICL's regulatory status, permissions, or authority then the Head of Internal Audit shall immediately inform the Risk Director and agree the steps to be taken to resolve and where appropriate refer to the supervisory authority.